 Can any dog be an emotional support dog?

 Any size or breed of dog with general good behavior has the potential to become an emotional support dog.
+Certain breeds have characteristics that can help a person stay calm and experience feelings of stress relief.
+Some dogs offer comfort and love while other dogs may cause stress with loud barks or excitable behavior.
 To make it official, you must receive an ESA letter from a licensed therapist certifying that you have a mental health condition that is improved by the presence of your pet.

 What airlines allow emotional support dogs?